-- Premature ejaculation: an inability to delay orgasm and ejaculation, such that it occurs very early in the course of sexual contact, leaving the other partner dissatisfied.
+- Premature ejaculation.
+An inability to delay orgasm and ejaculation, such that it occurs very early in the course of sexual contact, leaving the other partner dissatisfied.

-- Male orgasmic disorder: an inability to reach orgasm (climax) with a partner; or the inability to achieve orgasm without lengthy sexual contact; or the inability to have an orgasm during intercourse.
+- Male orgasmic disorder.
+An inability to reach orgasm (climax) with a partner; or the inability to achieve orgasm without lengthy sexual contact; or the inability to have an orgasm during intercourse.
 In some cases, orgasm can be achieved only through masturbation or oral sex.

-- Inhibited or hypoactive sexual desire: a disinterest in sexual contact or complete lack of sexual desire.
+- Inhibited or hypoactive sexual desire.
+A disinterest in sexual contact or complete lack of sexual desire.

-Many of these sexual conditions will occur at some point during the course of a man's life.
+Many of these sexual conditions will happen at some point during the course of a man's life.
 In fact, some researchers only consider a diagnosis of sexual dysfunction if the problem occurs in 25% of all attempted sexual encounters.

 What Causes Male Sexual Problems?

 An erection involves the nervous and vascular systems (the network of arteries and veins) and appropriate levels of hormones, so problems with any of these systems can interfere with sexual functioning.
-Common problems include the following:

 - Hypogonadism, in which the testicles do not produce enough testosterone

 - Thyroid disorders(both hyperthyroidism and hypothyroidism)